opsone-ch/documentation/advanced/ftp.rst

      "ftp::wrapper::proftpd::tls_key_file": "/etc/nginx/ssl/<websitename>.key"
    }

-.. hint:: With this option, you can also use certificates issued through nginx by Let's Encrypt.
+.. tip:: With this option, you can also use certificates issued through nginx by Let's Encrypt.